aurumz-rgb/Critiplot-Package/README.md

 ![Python Result](example/sample.png)

-You can also use Critiplot Python package validation repository (Was done for v1.0.3, newer version visualizes an additional plot i.e. MMAT)
-You can check it out here: [https://github.com/critiplot/Critiplot-Validation](https://github.com/critiplot/Critiplot-Validation)
+You can also use Critiplot Python package validation repository (Was done for v1.2.1) You can check it out here: [https://github.com/critiplot/Critiplot-Validation](https://github.com/critiplot/Critiplot-Validation)

 ---